-If the POST detects a problem with your hardware, it beeps to let you know.
-The number of beeps and the subsequent on screen message (unless it is a graphics card issue) tells you what the problem is.
+If the POST detects an issue with your hardware, it beeps to let you know.
+The number of beeps and the subsequent on screen message (unless it is a graphics card issue) tells you what the issue is.

 There are 11 common BIOS beep codes.
 These are given in the table below, with some suggestions as to what they mean.

-The PC Guide (Opens New Window) has some excellent material on how to troubleshoot AMIBIOS problems.
+The PC Guide has some excellent material on how to troubleshoot AMIBIOS problems.

 The information is quite technical.
-If you are unsure I would advise in this instance to take your machine to a local computer repair shop, or call your computer makers support line.
+If you are unsure, I would advise in this instance to take your machine to a local computer repair shop, or call your computer manufacturer's support line.

-The American Megatrends BIOS Setup Utility provides a lot of details about your computer hardware.
-You can change some of the settings if you want to, but in most cases you won't need to.
+The American Megatrends BIOS Setup Utility provides many details about your computer hardware.
+You can change some settings if you want to, but in most cases you won't need to.